Home Cocktails Other / Unknown Lemouroudji

 Is Lemouroudji suitable for children?

-Leftover Lemouroudji can be stored in the refrigerator for up to 3 days.
-However, for the best flavor experience, it's recommended to consume it fresh, as the ginger and cayenne flavors may intensify over time.
+Lemouroudji can be stored in the refrigerator for up to 3 days.
+However, for the best flavor experience, it's recommended to consume it within 24 hours after preparation, as the freshness of the lemon and ginger will diminish over time.

 You Might Also Like